MC6091 - Brand Management (2026/27)

 The module will be delivered over a 12-week period, which will include a 1-hour lecture and 2-hours seminar each week.

-The lecture/seminar sessions will be utilised to highlight key theories, concepts and frameworks of strategic brand management and their application to real life situations in the context of UK and European as well as Global businesses.
+The lecture/seminar sessions will be utilised to highlight key theories, concepts and frameworks of brand management and their application to real life situations in the context of UK and European as well as Global businesses.
 Furthermore, the sessions will contain discussions, debates, question and answer sessions to build on the key topic areas in brand management.
 The emphasis will be on enabling students to apply knowledge into real life scenarios in order to prepare them for the individual assessment.
+Students will also be encouraged to share their own experiences of working in a branding context within differing cultural backgrounds in order to adopt an inclusive teaching strategy as well as enhance employability skills.

-WebLearn will be used for the distribution of the module handbook.
-It will also be used as an interactive mechanism between students and tutors, for example, to direct students to particular readings or to provide news about the module or the module content.
+WebLearn will be used as an interactive mechanism between students and tutors, for example, to direct students to particular readings or to provide news about the module or the module content.
 It will also be used for the timely provision of generic feedback following formative assessment.

 Learning outcomes

-- Examine the role of brand equity for an organisation operating in a specific sector and apply relevant branding theory (LO1).
+1. Examine the role of brand equity for an organisation operating in a specific sector (LO1).

-- Assess feasible recommendations for the selected organisation, in particular exploring issues which will facilitate decision-making processes within an appropriate strategic brand management framework (LO2).
+4. Assess feasible recommendations for the selected organisation, in particular exploring issues which will facilitate decision-making processes within a relevant brand management framework (LO4).

 Bibliography

-Keller, K. L. and Swaminathan, V. (2020), Strategic Brand Management: Building, Measuring, and Managing Brand Equity, 5th Edition, Global Edition, Pearson.
+Keller K. and Swaminathan V. (2020) Building, Measuring and Managing Brand Equity, 5th Global Edition, Pearson.

 Journal of Brand Management